logo

 • If BV keeps coming back, talk to your doctor about whether treating your partner could help.

-• For extending this quality of care to your partner, consider testing your partner with our ProstateKEY test to evaluate their reproductive microbiome.
+• For extending this quality of care to your partner, consider CouplesKEY.
+CouplesKEY is MicroGenDX's new testing service for couples.

 • Print and share the New England Journal of Medicine article with your healthcare provider.